gnss-sdr/geniuss-place/_quick-start/03-build-and-install.md

 $ cmake -DCMAKE_CXX_COMPILER=/usr/bin/clang++-3.8 -DCMAKE_C_COMPILER=/usr/bin/clang-3.8 ..
 ```

 of course replacing `3.8` by the actual version installed in your machine.
+Modern versions dropped the version number, so you may have just `/usr/bin/clang++` and `/usr/bin/clang`.

 If you have the Ninja build system installed, you can build GNSS-SDR replacing GCC and `make` by Clang and Ninja: